carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 The majority of The Carpentries community is constituted by its volunteer trainers (who also go on to take up more roles in The Carpentries).
 If you are a new trainer, our 'Open Mic' sessions will be very useful for you.
 If you are a more experienced trainer, it's an opportunity for you to pass your knowledge to the session attendees.
 Please see our [program](http://www.carpentrycon.org/#program) and prepare yourself up to come up on the podium in one of these sessions.

-### P: Pronouns, Photography, Posters, Post-conference
+### P: Pronouns, Photography, Posters, Pre-conference, Post-conference

 #### Pronouns